alinex/node-monitor/README.md

     #     config: Sensor configuration
     #     results: Results
     #hint: |+

+# ### Max Parallel checks
+# This goes from 1 = serial to n parallel checks running.
+It is wise not to use
+# too high values here to not make a high load on the server by the monitor itself.
+parallel: 5

 # ### Combine values
 # For multiple dependencies this value defines how the individual sensors are